 Find out how Samsung washing machines score in our reviews and how reliable they are.
 Below, we also tell you how owners rate their Samsung washing machines and likely they are to get a fault.

 All of the data in the guide has been independently researched.
 We buy all of the Samsung machines we test and run our own surveys to find out what owners really think of their washing machines.

-|Table notes||The average test score is based on results for models tested between October 2016 and December 2019 that are still currently available.
-The customer score and brand reliability rating are based on a Which? member survey conducted in October 2019 of 556 Samsung owners.
-The customer score is based on customer satisfaction and whether members would recommend the brand to a friend, and reliability is based on members' experience of that brand.
-Table last updated December 2019.|
+The average test score is based on results for all models we've tested that are still currently available.
+The customer score and proportion faulty are based on a Which? member survey conducted in September 2021 of 1,428 Samsung owners.
+The customer score is based on customer satisfaction and whether members would recommend the brand to a friend.
+Testing information last updated in December 2021.

 Samsung washing machines are generally quite feature-rich, with a lot of extra programs and functions to choose from.
 Samsung also allows you to set some of its machines using a smartphone, which can also diagnose any problems the machine might be suffering.

 Many Samsung washing machines now also have the AddWash feature, which is a hatch in the door to add in extra items midway through the cycle.